Cécilia Mourgue d'Algue

-Ingeborg Cécilia Mourgue d'Algue (née Perslow) (born 4 August 1946, in Sweden) is a French - Swedish amateur golfer.
+Ingeborg Cécilia Mourgue d'Algue (née Perslow) (born 4 August 1946, in Sweden) is a French-Swedish amateur golfer.

 Early life

 Mourgue d'Algue, at the time named Cécilia Perslow, grew up playing golf with her parents Martin and Ingeborg at Örebro Golf Club, the 18-hole course situated outside Örebro in the province of Närke in the middle of Sweden.
 Her mother Ingeborg became the ladies' golf champion of both the club and the province.

 In her teenage years, Perslow traveled between amateur tournaments in Sweden, often in a small car together with friend Liv Wollin, at the time the dominant female golfer in Sweden.
 Wollin and Perslow in 1966 came to meet in the final of the Swedish Match-play Championship when Perslow was the defending champion.
 Wollin won the match, despite it was played at Perslow's home course.

 Amateur career

-Representing Sweden, at 18 years of age, she was the youngest competitor at the inaugural world amateur team championship, the 1964 Espirito Santo Trophy at St. Germain Golf Club, outside Paris in her future home country of France, of which she did not know at the time.
+Representing Sweden, at 18 years of age, she was the youngest competitor at the inaugural world amateur team championship, the 1964 Espirito Santo Trophy at Golf de Saint Germain, outside Paris in her future home country of France, of which she did not know at the time.

 After winning the 1965 Swedish Amateur Match-play Championship, she also represented Sweden twice at the European Ladies' Team Championship, 1965 and 1967.